-- Give medicine as directed to treat symptoms or relive pain.
+- Give medicine as directed to treat symptoms or relieve pain.

 - If the person is not drinking, wet their mouth with ice chips or a sponge.
 Apply lip balm to ease dry lips.

 - Create a soothing environment.
 Keep a soft light on, but not too bright.
 If the person has blurry vision, darkness can be scary.
 Play soft music that the person likes.

 - Touch the person.
 Hold hands.

 - Talk calmly to the person.
 Even if you get no response, they can probably still hear you.

 - Write down what the person says.
 This may help comfort you later.

 - Let the person sleep.

 Call a member of the hospice team if your loved one shows signs of pain or anxiety.

 End of life - final days; Hospice - final days